jdevinney/bale_old/src/bale_classic/apps/sssp_src/README.md

 #### Parallel Considerations
 Dijsktra's algorithm is a serial algorithm with no opportunity for our static thread based parallelism.
-One must find *the* single lightest *tent(v)* and then relax the edges from that *v*.
+One must find **the** single lightest *tent(v)* and then relax the edges from that *v*.
-In addition, serial versions of the algorithm can use a priority queue to efficient the next unsettled vertex.
+In addition, serial versions of the algorithm can use a priority queue to efficient find this next unsettled vertex.
 In our C implementation we use a simple binary heap.
-Depending on the average degree of a vertex, one could imagine relaxing the edges in parallel with a fork-join threading model, but one still has to have an efficient way to find the smallest weight unsettled vertex.
+Depending on the average degree of a vertex, one could imagine relaxing the edges in parallel with a fork-join threading model, but that is limited parallelism and introduces difficulties in maintaining the consistency of the heap.

 Bellman-Ford does a lot of redundant relaxations.
 We attempt to limit the amount of redundant work with a dynamic programming approach, but it still seems to be over-whelming.
-In it favor, it has trivial flow control, no data structure manipulations and massive amounts (equal to the number of edges) of parallelism.
+In its favor, it has trivial flow control, no data structure manipulations and massive amounts (equal to the number of edges) of parallelism.

 The delta-stepping algorithm has a tunable amount of parallelism